A memoir of exile and rebellion—

 subway.

-He himself couldn't believe it.
+after a storm—He himself couldn't believe it.

 “Sometimes even Party members would come up,